varada-angadi/varada-angadi/README.md

 <h1 align="center">Hi 👋, I'm Varada Angadi</h1>

 <p>
-🛡️ I'm a dedicated SOC student passionate about cybersecurity, with a focus on threat detection, incident response, and network defense.
+🛡️ I'm a dedicated SOC student passionate about cybersecurity, with a focus on threat detection, incident response, and network defense. <br>
-🔍 I enjoy diving deep into logs, network traffic, and threat intel to uncover anomalies and understand attack patterns.
+🔍 I enjoy diving deep into logs, network traffic, and threat intel to uncover anomalies and understand attack patterns.<br>
-🧪 I document my journey and hands-on projects on GitHub—ranging from log parsers to detection rule experiments and security tools.
+🧪 I document my journey and hands-on projects on GitHub—ranging from log parsers to detection rule experiments and security tools.<br>
-⚙️ Continuously exploring tools like Wireshark, ELK Stack, Suricata, and scripting custom solutions to automate security workflows.
+⚙️ Continuously exploring tools like Wireshark, ELK Stack, Suricata, and scripting custom solutions to automate security workflows. <br>
 🚀 My goal is to apply practical skills to protect digital environments and grow into a trusted cyber defender.</p>